 XERS Stock Summary

-- XERS's SEC filings can be seen here.
-And to visit Xeris Pharmaceuticals Inc's official web site, go to www.xerispharma.com.
+- Visit XERS's SEC page to see the company's official filings.
+To visit the company's web site, go to www.xerispharma.com.

 XERS Stock Price Chart More Charts

 XERS Price/Volume Stats

 |Prev. close||$4.70||52-week low||$3.84|

 |Day high||$4.73||Avg. volume||578,431|